 What was South Dakota's first mall?
 Some might cite Aberdeen's SUPER CITY CENTER, which opened in April 1964.
-It was a fully-enclosed retail center.
-However, it was also quite small, encompassing only 138,000 square feet.
+It was a fully-enclosed retail facility, but was also quite small, encompassing only 138,000 square feet.
 Moreover, it didn't have an anchor store.
-Speaking regional-wise, the distinction of first mall in South Dakota should probably be given to Sioux Falls' WESTERN MALL, which was dedicated in October 1968.
+Speaking regional-wise, the distinction of first mall in South Dakota could be given to Sioux Falls' WESTERN MALL, which was dedicated in October 1968.

 Photo from www.aberdeenareahistory.org

-The regional mall is Sioux Falls was 10 years old by the time of this site plan.
+The regional-class shopping mall in Sioux Falls was 10 years old by the time of this site plan.
 The original complex had been expanded with a second cinematic auditorium in 1974.
-In 1978, WESTERN MALL housed around fifty-two stores and services and contained approximately 400,000 leasable square feet.
+By 1978, WESTERN MALL housed around fifty-two stores and services and spanned approximately 400,000 leasable square feet.